 – Native: Durable, easy-to-clean rubber shoes — I personally love the Jericho and the Audrey styles (they brought the big bow style back this year and also added an adorable mini bow style!).
 So chic!
 Unless you look really closely you can’t tell that they’re made entirely of rubber.
 I absolutely love these shoes and wear them constantly (especially the Audrey style for a #datenight; pre-pandemic, of course).
 Also available for Men, Boys and Girls.

 – SeaStar Beachwear: I just discovered these flat espadrilles that are created with neoprene and are made to get wet (basically fancy water shoes)!
 I have two pairs in my cart right now — I’m torn between classic white and the striped design!
-There are also Mens’ and Kids’ sizes / styles available… a great option for everyone.
+There are also Mens’, Boys’ and Girls’ sizes / styles available… a great option for everyone.

 – Clothes made with moisture-wicking fabrics: These are especially essential if you’re going to be spending any amount of time outdoors (and let’s be real… this is the most popular time of year for outdoor fun!).
 This is a great (albeit outdated) list of cute clothing pieces that are moisture-wicking.
 Since the list is from last year the pieces are likely sold out, but that doesn’t mean that the companies have stopped carrying items made from the same material!
 You’ll just have to do a bit of searching / shopping (and I personally love a good hunt; it makes the reward so much sweeter!).